Divi Builder Review: A Brutally Honest Look At This WordPress Theme Builder

 - Divi Plugin.
 You have the visual builder, but you can use something else as your main theme.

 This flexibility is a good thing.
-While I make no secret of my love for Thrive Architect, this is currently a major weak spot for Thrive Themes.
-Architect has no Theme Builder.
-It’s coming.
-But, as of this writing, it does not exist.
+While Thrive Architect was my preferred builder at the time of this original review, it had a major weak spot back then — no Theme Builder of its own.
 Elementor does have the ability to build the theme.

 The pricing for Divi is quite competitive.
 They have an $89/year membership and then a lifetime plan for $249/year.
 Both options include ongoing support and updates.